The syntax of an email address can be broken into three sections:

 The 'local' segment of the email address is joe, and is the recipients username at any given mail service.
 The username at each mail service is unique: for example, only one user can have the username joe at example.com.
 However, the username joe can be registered at other mail services (domain names).
 One problem with webmail services is that the 'best' usernames are already taken, and is has meant that users have to either purchase a personalised email address or use mail services (mail.com) that have multiple domain names that users can register their preferred username on.

-The '@' character is a abbreviated symbol for 'at', such as ' joe at example.com'.
+The '@' character is a abbreviated symbol for 'at', such as ' joe at example.net'.
 It connects the user to the machine.
-The '@' sign is also the one character of any email address which remains the same.
+The '@' sign is also the one character, of any email address, that remains the same.
 Ray Tomlinson was responsible for proposing the use of the '@' sign in 1971.